carjed/mutif-browser/README.md

 * in narrow windows, the data tables are outside of the frame

 ### Features under development:

+New features are under active development!

+#### Selection Summary
-* Dynamically updated stats summary for selected motifs
+Include summary statistics for the mutation rates of selected subytpes:
+* Min, Mean, Median, Max, etc.
+* Fold-difference over background rate for the category
+* Chi-squared test for uniformity

+This will dynamically update as the selected subtypes change

+#### Display improvements
 * Select across different categories
 * Brush to select group of cells
-* Display motif with IUPAC codes next to selection boxes
+* Display motif with IUPAC ambiguity codes next to selection boxes
+* Filter and highlight subtypes by range of rates
-* Create option to show heatmap for 5bp/3bp motifs
+* Create option to show heatmap for lower-resolution 5-mer or 3-mer subtypes
+* Additional tab showing exploratory plots for selected data
+* Integration with the [Mr. Eel](www.jedidiahcarlson.com/mr-eel/) utility